oar-team/batsim/docs/protocol.rst

 REGISTER_JOB
 ~~~~~~~~~~~~

-REgisters a job (from the scheduler) at the current simulation time.
+Registers a job (from the scheduler) at the current simulation time.

 Jobs registration from the scheduler must be enabled (see :ref:`cli`).
 Acknowledgment of registrations can be enabled (see :ref:`cli`).